MonoGame/MonoGame/Documentation/improvements.md

-###This page describes new API features which is available in current development release and does not exist in XNA.
+###New API features which are available in current development release and does not exist in XNA.

 ##Graphics and window routines